General

 What is a stock split?

-A stock split is a corporate action in which a company divides its existing shares into multiple shares to boost the liquidity of the shares.
-Although the number of shares outstanding increases by a specific multiple, the total value of the shares ...
+A stock split is a corporate action where a company divides its existing shares into multiple new shares.
+The total market value of the shares remains unchanged, but the number of shares increases in a specific ratio (like 1:2, 1:5, or 1:10).
+This ...

 What are Sovereign Gold Bonds?
 Can I buy SGB in FYERS?